jyeany/php-docker-xdebug/README.md

 ## Overview
 This is a sample project to show how to create a simple PHP project using a docker container with debug capabilities.
+It uses a docker volume to sync the local filesystem contents with the docker container for being able to view changes on browser refresh.

 ## Prerequisites
 Docker installed on system with access to filesystem